Russian bombardment of Ukraine’s second city intensifies as talks fail to yield breakthrough

 Sen. Richard J. Durbin (D-Ill.), who chairs the Senate Judiciary Committee, said he and other senators are finalizing a letter to Biden that would ask the administration to give temporary protected status to the roughly 29,500 Ukrainian nationals who are on various U.S. visas.
 The status is granted to foreigners who are on U.S. soil and lack permanent status, but who could face significant threats from war or natural disasters if they returned to their home countries.
 “They include tourists and students and people working here on visas,” Durbin told reporters on Capitol Hill.
 “That is something we could and should do immediately.”

 At the Pentagon, Kirby said the United States has no insight about the exact intentions of the miles-long Russian military column on the move in Ukraine.
 “The main conclusion we can draw is that they continue to want to move on Kyiv, to take Kyiv, capture Kyiv.
-How they’re going to do that, whether it’s encirclement or bombardment or street-to-street” fighting, he told reporters, is still unknown.
+How they’re going to do that, whether it’s encirclement or bombardment or street-to-street” fighting, he told reporters, is unknown.

 On the fifth day of the invasion, Ukrainians continued to put up strong resistance to the Russians, who attacked Kharkiv and other locations around the periphery of the country, close to its borders with Russia and Belarus.